 How therapy is performed

 Prior to the treatment, a physician will conduct proper diagnosis of the disease.
 In the case of tumors it is important to rule out any malignant cases and confirm diagnosis through various diagnostic tools.
 At the treatment day the physician will conduct a final check by making an ultrasound before starting therapy.
 For the treatment there is an initial planning phase in which the physician decides upon the exact parts he wants to treat to get ideal results.
-If you are nervous the physician may decide to give you some medication to reduce anxiety and pain.Contact us
+If you are nervous the physician may decide to give you some medication to reduce anxiety and pain.Find a center